-In this capacity, our role in the proposed marine parks public comment process is to:
+In this capacity, our role in the proposed marine parks public comment process was to:

 Meet with DBCA and Traditional Owners to gain a better understanding of what the proposed park is to achieve and discuss the importance of the waters in the proposed marine park to recfishers, particularly from a local perspective.

 Be guided by the Broome, Derby, Kimberley and wider fishing communities and work for the best outcome possible for ongoing recreational fishing access.
 It should be noted we are not part of the Government and our independent, apolitical status places us in the best position to freely represent the interests of the recreational fishing sector.

 Regularly communicate with fishers to keep them up to date with opportunities to best engage in the process (see Proposed Buccaneer Archipelago updates below).

 Provide clear and comprehensive advice on how best to make a submission to DBCA – see the submission guidelines section below.

 Provide specific guidance and review individual or group submissions for anyone wanting a helping hand – you can contact Recfishwest directly if you would like assistance, please find contact details below.